mesonbuild/meson/docs/markdown/Python-module.md

 python_dependency py_installation.dependency(...)
 ```

-This method accepts the same arguments as the standard [dependency] function.
+This method accepts the same arguments as the standard [dependency] function and
+the following additional keyword arguments:

+- `embed`: *(since 0.53.0)* If true, meson will try to find a python dependency
+  that can be used for embedding python into an application.

 **Returns**: a [python dependency][`python_dependency` object]